 - Transportation: When moving off campus, you often lose the convenience of walking to class.
 However, many colleges offer their own bus system that is free for students; you should use this as much as possible.
 Public transportation is also a money saving option.
 If you are traveling to campus every day, a monthly pass will save you money in the long run.
+This can definitely help you stay on budget.
 Parking costs can be tremendously expensive; if you must have a car, look for apartments where parking is included in the cost of rent.
 If you have the option, do not drive to class every day; on-campus parking garages and meters can charge outrageous fares.
 At my undergraduate college, a quarter only bought you 12 minutes at a metered spot.

 - Cable: Today, there is less and less of a need for a cable package.
 You can find episodes of your favorite shows for free on Hulu.com or on the network’s site.
 Also, if your parents have FiOS or Comcast, you can access their account and watch on demand online.
 Invest in an HDMI cable, which you can purchase for only a few dollars online, to avoid watching TV on a small laptop screen.